 Wed 20 May 2020

-After a year in the making, we're delighted to bring you our first-ever piece of PGR-specific research and lobbying work – the PGR Student Voice Report!
-From your feedback, we've proposed recommendations for both the University and the Students’ Union that we hope will have significant and long-term positive impact on current and prospective postgraduate research students at Royal Holloway.
+After a year in the making, we're delighted to bring you our first-ever piece of PGR-specific research and lobbying work.
+From your feedback, we've proposed recommendations that we hope will have significant and long-term positive impact on current and prospective PGR students.

 Thu 07 Nov 2019